skyfox69/jsapi/README.md

 - `:summary` - The short summary of the operation.
 - `:tags` - One or more tags to group operations in an OpenAPI document.

-All keyword arguments except `:model` are used for documentation purposes only.
-The relative path of an operation is derived from the controller name, unless it is explictly specified by the `:path` keyword argument.
+All keywords except `:model` are used for documentation purposes only.
+The relative path of an operation is derived from the controller name, unless it is explictly specified by the `:path` keyword.

 #### Parameters

-A parameter of an operation is defined by a `parameter` directive within the `api_operation` block, for example:
+A parameter of an operation is defined by a `parameter` directive within the block of an `api_operation` directive, for example:

 ```ruby
 api_operation do